Shakthi1109/Shakthi1109/README.md

 # 👋 Bonjour!
-I'm Shakthivel Murugavel
+I'm Shakthi

-A **Full-Stack Software Engineer 👨🏻‍💻 with experience** in designing and developing secure, scalable applications 🚀.
-Proficient in **modern frameworks, cloud technologies, and agile methodologies** with international exposure 🌎 collaborating with professionals from **25+ nations including France, Australia, the United Kingdom, India** and more.
+A **Software Engineer Full stack 👨🏻‍💻 with 5+ years of experience** in designing and developing secure, scalable applications 🚀.
+Proficient in **Cloud, Cybersecurity, AI and Agile architectures** with international exposure 🌎 including **France, Australia, the United Kingdom, India** and more.

-A determined professional with a sharp ability to **adapt to diverse teams and environments**, driven by a **passion for technology and continuous learning** 💪.
-Skilled in **analysing, organising, planning the steps** to achieve the task and **get work done**! ✅
+Skilled in analysing and planning the steps to achieve the goal and get work done! ✅

-I’d be happy to discuss how my skills and experience can contribute to **building great products** 🤝.
+I’d be happy to discuss how my skills and experience can contribute to building great products 🤝.
 Looking forward to an inspiring exchange.

 ------